citp/privacy-policy-historical/a/ag/agi/agilitycms.com.md

 **Privacy Policy Changes**

 Agility may change its Privacy Policy from time to time, and in Agility’s sole discretion.
 If we do, and you are a registered user of our websites.
 If you have an agilitycms.com/contentmanager.agilitycms.com account, we will email you at the email address you have registered with us.
-Agility encourages other visitors to frequently check this page for any changes to its Privacy Policy.
+Agility encourages other visitors to frequently check this page for any changes to its Privacy Policy

 **Change log:**

-Created March 11th, 2011
+Created March 11th, 2011.